akelman/ggpeps/README.md

     ```
     This command installs the package as an editable package, i.e. all changes in the source code will be directly reflected in the installed package.

-    If you wish to install the optional dependencies, instead run
+    If you wish to install the optional dependencies, run
     ```
     pip install  -e .[dev,test]
     ```